armory/docs/content/en/docs/armory-admin/caching-agents-config.md

 title: Configure Clouddriver Caching Agents in Spinnaker
 linkTitle: Configure Caching Agents
 description: >
-  Learn how to configure caching agents in Spinnaker to improve Clouddriver performance.
+  Learn how to configure caching agents in Spinnaker™ to improve Clouddriver performance.
 ---

 ## Caching agents in Spinnaker